 Brand Name: Zantac

-Zantac tablets is used for:
+Zantac tablets are used for:

 Treating heartburn or irritation of the esophagus caused by gastroesophageal reflux disease (GERD).
 It may be used to treat and maintain healing of severe irritation of the esophagus (erosive esophagitis).
 It may be used for short-term treatment of stomach or small intestinal ulcers.
 It may be used to maintain healing of stomach or small intestinal ulcers.
 It may be used to treat conditions that cause your body to make too much stomach acid (eg, Zollinger-Ellison syndrome).
 It may also be used for other conditions as determined by your doctor.

-Zantac tablets is an H2-receptor blocker.
+Zantac tablets are an H2-receptor blocker.
 It works by blocking the action of histamine in the stomach.
 This reduces the amount of acid the stomach makes.
 Reducing stomach acid helps to reduce heartburn, heal irritation of the esophagus, and heal ulcers of the stomach or intestines.

 Do NOT use Zantac tablets if: